stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

     depending on how many files need to be re-copied.
 You can also run the `dcp` command separately and periodically from its own sbatch script.

-2. Running on GPUs with CUDA Capability 8.x or higher
+2. Running on GPUs with CUDA Compute Capability 8.x or higher

    The apptainer container has been tested extensively on Sherlock GPU's with CUDA capability 8.x or higher.
 These include H100, L40S, RTX 3090, A100, and